tkirk70/Cryptocurrencies/README.md

 ### Preparing Data
-  - Data Selection
+  - Data Selection - making good choices about which data will be used.
-  - Data Processing
+  - Data Processing - organizing the data by formatting, cleaning, and sampling it.
-  - Data Transformation
+  - Data Transformation - transforming our data into a simpler format for storage and future use, such as a CSV, spreadsheet, or database file.

 #### Tools